patukponu-beep/Automation---BGP_OSPF_Redistribution/README.md

 -   Uses JSON for easy device scaling\
 -   Compatible with Windows, Linux, and macOS
 -   Includes per-device retry logic for transient SSH failures
+-   Safe dry-run with interactive mode selection and double confirmation

 ## 🔧 Requirements